The What and Why of the Farmers Market Legal Toolkit, Part 1: Governance

 Directly after my workshop ended, I saw Laurie Ristino, the brand-new director of the Center for Agriculture and Food Systems making a beeline for me.
 “Hey!” she said enthusiastically, “can we talk about doing a project here at the Center for markets on incorporation issues?”

 Soon after, she and I, along with NOFA-VT’s Direct Marketing director Erin Buckwalter, came up with a research project funded through NIFA’s Agriculture and Food Research Initiative to create a legal toolkit for markets.
 We decided to focus on the 3 areas where we had the most questions: Governance, SNAP/Currency, and General (mostly market day) Risks.
 This is a series of brief posts of what and why we decided to cover in the toolkit.
+Continue reading for Part 1.
+You can read Part 2 and 3 at the links below:

 How markets incorporate is supremely important and yet the decision as to which incorporation is chosen is often an under-researched idea.
 In many cases, markets’ strategy is to look to their closest neighboring markets and simply duplicate their version.
 Or in other cases, put off making incorporation decisions which means the incorporation is decided for you by the state.
 Neither of those can be defined as a “best practice” for markets!